-2.5.
-Opinions
+2.6.
+Opinion

-Opinions are like Editorials, but they are different because they express personal ideas and do not correspond to the ideas of the Editors.
+Opinions are like Editorials, but they are different because they are personal ideas and do not correspond to the ideas of the Editors.
 They are longer and structured, with subtitles and conclusion.
 References are very important.

-In the Opinion section authors (understood as expert, citizen, scientist, technologist, technician, whatever the field covered within the limit given above) present and discuss their point of view on the strengths and weaknesses of a scientific hypothesis or theory, of a technical, technological or scientific practice, of an implemented policy or of technical, technological or scientific programs.
+Point of view" articles (understood as expert, citizen, scientist, technologist, technician, whatever the field covered within the limit give above) present and discuss the authors' point of view on the strengths and weaknesses of a scientific hypothesis or theory, of a technical, technological or scientific practice, of an implemented policy or of technical, technological or scientific programs.

 These articles encourage a debate that challenges the current state of knowledge or practice in particular field.
+They too are critically reviewed by peers on a double-anonymity basis.